ksu-cs-textbooks/cis526/content/B-CSS/03-selectors.md

 }
 ```

-Sets all element margins and paddings to 0 instead of a browser default.
+sets all element margins and paddings to 0 instead of a browser default.
 Later rules can then apply specific margins and padding.

 ### Attribute Selector